qgis/QGIS-Documentation/docs/user_manual/introduction/browser.rst

 Importing vector layers into databases using Browser panel
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-QGIS allows you to import vector layers directly into a database from the :guilabel:`Browser` panel.
+QGIS provides easy ways to transfer vector layers directly to supported database formats using the :guilabel:`Browser` panel.
-This provides a simple way to transfer datasets into supported database formats without using |dbManager| :sup:`DB Manager` (see :ref:`dbmanager`).

 You can start the import in two ways:

 * Drag and drop a single vector layer from the Browser panel or from the Project into